sheezahhumayun/Retail-Analytics-System/README.md

 | Detection FPS baseline log | `tests/videos/detection_baseline.txt` |
 | Heatmap overlays | `tests/videos/*_heatmap.png` (or `-o` path) |
 | Heatmap hour buckets | `data/heatmaps/{camera_id}/{date}/{hour}.npz` |

+## Known Limitations / Not Yet Implemented

+- **Camera and processing status can lag in the UI.** Processing succeeds correctly in the backend, but the frontend doesn't always reflect current status immediately — under investigation.
+- **Occupancy-style stat cards on the Live Cameras page are being removed** (grid view and camera detail view) — pending cleanup.
+- **Superadmin account management has no UI or API.** The only way to create a superadmin account today is the seed script or the manual test script mentioned above — there's no create/edit/disable/delete flow yet.
+- **The live-analytics worker assumes a single backend instance.** Running multiple backend instances for production scaling would currently cause every camera to be processed redundantly by each instance, since there's no per-instance partitioning or leader election yet.
+Fine for local/single-instance use; not yet safe for horizontally-scaled production deployment.
+- **Dockerfiles for backend/frontend/inference are present but empty.** Only Postgres runs via Docker Compose today — the backend, inference, and frontend still need to be run manually via the steps above, not `docker compose up` end to end.
+- **`ONNX` detection backend requires a manually exported model file** (`inference/models/yolov8n.onnx`) — there's no automated export step in setup.